Maroubra to Coogee

 Maroubra is generally less busy than the more trendy beaches further north and the bushland backdrop provides a thriving habitat for native birds and flowers.

-Looking down from the reserve you’ll see Mahon Pool, an ocean pool about 30 metres long, set into the rocks.
-This is a beautiful spot, and especially so if you’re here at sunrise.
+Starting out from the Surf Club, head south to Mahon Pool an ocean pool about 30 metres long, set into the rocks.
+This is a beautiful spot, and especially so at sunrise.
 Mahon Pool has been here since the 1930’s and each day it witnesses the calm and chaos of the changing tides, so check these if you’re planning a swim.
 Incidentally, Mahon Pool is said to be a favourite training spot for the Sydney Swans.

 Where you go next will depend in the tides and the two options are outlined below.